fabiinnk/PokerSim/README.md

 Examples of inputs:

-Ace of spades - as
+Ace of Spades - as\
-10 of diamonds - 1d
+10 of Diamonds - 1d\
-2 of hearts - 2h
+2 of Hearts - 2h\
-jack of clubs - jc
+Jack of Clubs - jc\
-7 of spades - 7c
+7 of Spades - 7c